-Was it okay for Lin-Manuel Miranda to tweet that the U.S. President’s general indifference was his ticket to the inferno?
+Was it okay for Lin-Manuel Miranda to tweet that President Trump’s general indifference about Puerto Rico’s recovery was his ticket to the inferno?

-Puerto Rico is now moving into the third week of recovery from the strongest hurricane.
+Puerto Rico is now moving into the third week of dealing with the results from the strongest hurricane it has suffered through in a very long time.
 At this writing, the 85% of the residents have no power, 65% have no phone service and 60% have no water to drink.
 The youngest, oldest and weakest of these U.S. citizens are teetering on the edge of existence and our president blames this U.S. territory for not doing enough for themselves, drags his feet in delivering FEMA relief, and openly plays golf at one of his many luxury resorts.

 The behavior of our president sets a poor example.
 At a time when folks could be digging deep into their pockets to assist the people of Puerto Rico, Tumps’s actions say that it is okay to look away from pain.
 Lin-Manuel Miranda called it correctly when he tweeted ” You’re going straight to hell, No long lines for you.
 Someone will say, “Right this way, sir.
 They’ll clear a path.”
 When it has been suggested that Miranda’s attitude toward the holder of the highest office in our land was disrespectful, he smartly replied, “But it’s unprecedented to have the President of the United States attack the victims of a natural disaster.”